0xKolten/stream-stellar-ledger/README.md

 # Stream Stellar Ledger

+For an example of what this behaves like, see [StellarExpert](https://stellar.expert/explorer/public) network stats.

 ## 📋 What it is
-👨🏽‍💻 Python script that streams data from the Stellar ledger using the Horizon /ledgers endpoint.
+Python script that streams data from the Stellar ledger using the Horizon /ledgers endpoint.

 Tutorial for this code can be found here: (pending)